Mamluk Studies Resources

 Themed Day Paper Proposal

-Use the form below to submit a paper proposal.
-The deadline for paper proposals is October 31, 2017.
+The deadline for paper proposals was October 31, 2018.

 A maximum of 12 to 15 paper proposals will be selected.
 Should a greater number of proposals be received, the authors of those which are not selected for the conference may be offered the possibility to publish their contribution in the proceedings.
 Time allotted to each paper will be twenty minutes, plus ten minutes for discussion.